-We appreciate our valued radio sponsors of the 2022 football season.
+We appreciate our valued radio sponsors of the 2023 basketball season.

-Big Shout Out to Those Who Made the Broadcasts Happen
+Big Shout Out to Those Who Made our Broadcasts Happen!

 - Luke Willer ’24 (interviewer)

 - KMBY AM 1240

 In order to be cleared for each sport, you MUST complete the following four steps: